Oneworld

-Oneworld (stylized as oneworld; CRS: *O) is an airline alliance founded on 1 February 1999.
+Oneworld (CRS: *O, stylised as oneworld) is a global airline alliance consisting of 15 member airlines.
+It was founded on 1 February 1999.
 The alliance's stated objective is to be the first choice airline alliance for the world's frequent international travellers.
+Its headquarters have been located in Fort Worth, Texas, since December 2022.

-Its central alliance office is in New York City and includes 13 member airlines: Alaska Airlines, American Airlines, British Airways, Cathay Pacific, Finnair, Iberia, Japan Airlines, Malaysia Airlines, Qantas, Qatar Airways, Royal Air Maroc, Royal Jordanian and SriLankan Airlines, as well as Fiji Airways as a Oneworld Connect partner.
-On 20 June 2022, Oman Air announced it would formally join the alliance by 2024.
+The alliance's current membership consists of Alaska Airlines, American Airlines, British Airways, Cathay Pacific, Fiji Airways, Finnair, Iberia, Japan Airlines, Malaysia Airlines, Oman Air, Qantas, Qatar Airways, Royal Air Maroc, Royal Jordanian and SriLankan Airlines.